Why Dissociation Happens in CPTSD and How EMDR Helps

 Is dissociation a sign of CPTSD?

 Dissociation is one of the most common features of CPTSD, especially when trauma started in childhood or happened repeatedly over time.
 Research consistently shows higher rates of dissociation in people with CPTSD compared to single-incident PTSD.
-That said, dissociation alone doesn't mean you have CPTSD.
-A trauma-trained therapist can help you understand what's actually happening for you.
+Screening tools like the Dissociative Experiences Scale (DES-II) can help differentiate dissociative symptoms from those of post traumatic stress disorder, guiding treatment planning and stabilization.
+That said, dissociation alone doesn’t mean you have CPTSD.
+A trauma-trained therapist can help you understand what’s actually happening for you.

 Can EMDR therapy treat dissociation?